factopolis/factopolis/content/contributing.md

 [content/person](https://github.com/factopolis/factopolis/tree/master/content/person)
 directory.
 Once that's done you can submit a pull request.

-## Writers

-Several pages on the site are in need of some prose to help explain the issues.
-This is especially true for [themes](/theme), which should each have simple explanations of:

- * Where the claims are coming from (*i.e.*, Republicans or Democrats).
- * If applicable, historical information.
- * Links to more in-depth **credible** material.

-Claims can also benefit from summaries, but for the most part links to fact checkers fulfill those.
-In general, Factopolis shouldn't be doing any fact checking, merely linking to sites which do.

-We could also benefit from new text on pages about Factopolis, such as this page, the [contributing](/contributing) page, the home page, etc.

-## Designers & Front-end Developers
+#### Designers

-If you're a skilled designer you can probably already tell that we need help badly!
-If you're willing (and able) to provide it, please get in touch with us.
+If you're a skilled designer you can probably already tell that we need help pretty badly; our web site is ugly, and we don't even have a logo.
+Unfortunately, it's about the best we can do without help from someone with a talent for design.

+If you are able (and willing) to help, please [get in touch with us](https://github.com/factopolis/factopolis/labels/design).

+#### Front-end Developers

-Our current site uses [Hugo](http://www.gohugo.io) to generate a static web site, but if you're interested in working on the implementation we're open to other possibilities, including client-side Dart or JavaScript interfaces.
+Our site currently uses [Hugo](http://www.gohugo.io) to generate a static web site, but we're interested in supplementing this with a client-side interface, which could provide capabilities beyond what we can do with Hugo.

-## Data Visualization
+#### Data Visualization

 There are lots of opportunities to create interesting visualizations using Factopolis's data.
 While you are free (and encouraged) to copy